canha/another-telnet-client/README.md

 * shellPrompt: Shell prompt that the host is using.
 Defaults to regex '/(?:\/ )?#\s/'.
 * loginPrompt: Username/login prompt that the host is using.
 Defaults to regex '/login[: ]*$/i'.
 * username: Username used to login.
 Defaults to 'root'.
+* password: Password for the login username.
+Defaults to 'guest'.
+* passwordPrompt: The prompt that comes after the username.
+Defaults to regex '/Password: /i'.
+* enable: For devices (like Cisco equipment) that require "enable" for elevated permissions.
+Defaults to false.
+* enablePassword: Password for the enable command.
+Defaults to 'enablepass'.
+* enablePrompt: The prompt that appears when enable is used.
+Defaults to regex '/Password: /i'.
 * irs: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.
 * ors: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * echoLines: The number of lines used to cut off the response.
 Defaults to 1.